Alexander Schmemann: Early life and studies

 When Schmemann was a child, his family moved to Paris, France, where, like most children of the large émigré community, he was first educated in Russian-language schools.
 There were tens of thousands of Russians in Paris, generally gathered in St. Petersburg and Moscow-affiliated communities.
 But Schmemann also chose to go to a French lycée.
 During this period, he served as an altar boy and subdeacon at Saint Alexander Nevsky Cathedral, participating in the liturgy and building his life in the church.
 In college, he studied the Orthodox church and Christian history related to the Byzantine and Roman churches more deeply.
 At the University of Paris (1940–1945), he wrote a thesis on theocracy and the Eastern Roman Empire.
 He began graduate studies at St. Sergius Orthodox Theological Institute, also in Paris.

-In 1943 Schmemann married Juliana Osorguine (also spelled as Osorgin) (1923–2017), whose family after the Revolution had been expelled from their estate, which included the village of Sergiyevskoye (now Koltsovo) south of Moscow.
-Her family were also émigrés in Paris, where Russians gathered in St. Petersburg and Moscow-related communities.
+In 1943, Schmemann married Juliana Osorguine (also spelled as Osorgina) (1923–2017), whose family after the Revolution had been expelled from their estate, which included the village of Sergiyevskoye (now Koltsovo) south of Moscow.
+Her family was also émigrés in Paris, where Russians gathered in St. Petersburg and Moscow-related communities.
 The Osorguines attended a small Russian Orthodox Church in Clamart near Paris, known as Saints Constantine and Helen Church.
 After their marriage, Schmemann completed his five-year program of theological studies in 1945 at the St. Sergius Institute.
-He studied with the noted Russian theologian, Father Sergei Bulgakov, among others.
-He also was influenced by major thinkers involved in the theological revival of French Roman Catholicism, such as Jean Daniélou, Louis Bouyer, and several others.
+He studied with the noted Russian theologian, Archpriest Sergei Bulgakov, among others.
+He was also influenced by major thinkers involved in the theological revival of French Roman Catholicism, such as Jean Daniélou, Louis Bouyer, and several others.

 The couple had three children together in France: a daughter born in 1944, a son Serge Schmemann born in 1945, and another daughter, born in 1948.
 All grew up speaking and identifying as Russian, although they also drew from French and American cultures.
 They moved to the United States in 1951.
 Serge Schmemann later became a journalist.
 His assignments included working for the Associated Press (AP) and The New York Times in the Soviet Union and, after the dissolution, in Russia for several years.